yzerlaut/yzerlaut.github.io/README.md

 I design and implement multivariate models of neural activity from behavioral and sensory features (notably Generalized Linear Models).
 We use those models to (1) **extract functional principles in the healthy brain** and (2) **characterize functional deficits in disease models of brain activity**.
 We also use various machine learning tools such as Artificial Neural Networks (ANNs) and dimensionality reduction techniques in the preprocessing of our neurophysiological data.

+## Open Science

+Being strongly convinced that **open data and open source software is a major driver and a necessary condition for scientific progress**, I am commited to [Open Science](https://en.wikipedia.org/wiki/Open_science) in my research.

+In the era of data-intensive research, this however comes at the cost of important efforts during the research process.
+Data needs to be [standardised](https://www.nature.com/articles/sdata201618) and softwares need to be shared appropriately.
+I do spend a lot of energy in the design and implementation of such processes (see [Softwares](./softwares)).
+All of the code and data of my research is made to be directly uploaded to modern research material platforms (such as [Ebrains](https://ebrains.eu)) independently from manuscript publication in scientific journals.

 ## Data Engineering